lsst-it/ittn-024/index.rst

 - 2 PDUs

-The following network diagram, illustrates the connections and components for both the first and second floor of the Auxtel building utilizing the same rack.
+The following network diagram illustrates the connections and components for both the first and second floor of the Auxtel building utilizing the same rack.

 First Floor Image: